VirtualPlanetaryLaboratory/vplanet/README.md

 **RadHeat**: Radiogenic heating of a world's interior.

-**SpiNBody**: N-body integrator for the evolution of a system of massice particles.
+**SpiNBody**: N-body integrator for the evolution of a system of massive particles.

 **Stellar**: Stellar luminosity, temperature, radius, and mass concentration.